railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	installed the module :mod:`account_analytic_analysis`.
 	It provides various global financial and operational views of a project manager's projects.

-.. todo:: I can't find this button or the action below

 Select an entry and click :guilabel:`Invoice analytic lines` link on the right of the form.
 You can then invoice the selected entry by clicking :guilabel:`Create Invoices`.

 Fixed-price contracts invoiced as services are worked
 -----------------------------------------------------

-For larger-value projects, fixed-price invoicing based on the sales order is not always appropriate.
+For large-valued projects, fixed-price invoicing based on the sales order is not always appropriate.
-In the case of a services project planned to run for about six months. invoicing could be based on the following:
+In the case of a services project planned to run for about six months, invoicing could be based on the following:

 * 30% on order,